SooriyaaK/Publication_Fish/Readme.md

 Once this is ensured, create a config under configs/ to suit your experimental needs.
 Then create a run script and run.

+## Testing
+This implementation comes with a set of tests which can be run by running 'pytest' or 'python -m pytest' in the terminal.

 ## Libraries
 -Python (3.12.3)
 -NumPy